Eddie Hasha: Death

 Hasha competed at the Newark Motordrome in Newark, New Jersey, on September 8, 1912, in front of 5000 spectators.
 After the feature event was completed, he competed in a five-mile handicap race against five other riders.
 Among them was Ray Seymour, who held the world record.
 Hasha and Seymour were the only two riders to race without a handicap; the other four were given a one-lap handicap.
 Hasha held a slight lead at the end of the first lap.
 While leading on the third lap, Hasha's motorcycle began to misfire.
 He reached his hand down to make an adjustment, and was overtaken by Seymour.
 Hasha accelerated, picking up enough speed to close on Seymour.
 Traveling at 92 mph, Hasha's motorcycle suddenly turned sharply into the rail surrounding the track.
 The bike rode the rail for around 100 ft, killing a boy who had put his head over the rail to watch the race.
 The machine then struck a large post.
 Hasha flew out of the racing area into the grandstands, and was killed instantly.
 Three other boys and a young man were also killed.
 The now-riderless machine dropped back onto the racing surface into the path of last-place rider Johnny Albright.
 The motorcycle hit the Denver rider in the shoulder and he slid down the track between the two machines.
 Albright died four hours later without regaining consciousness.
 Spectators panicked at the sight of a spinning motorcycle heading their way.
 Several people had broken bones and flesh wounds as they fought and trampled each other in the rush to get out of the way.
 It took over an hour to clear the grandstands.
 Medics came from all parts of the city to attend to the injured and those who had fainted.

 Impact on board tracks

 Hasha's death made the front page of The New York Times.
 Having opened earlier that year on July 4, the board track was shut down and never reopened.
 The deaths brought comparisons between board track racing and Roman gladiatorial contests.
-Short ¼ – ⅓ mile board tracks began to close after they were labeled "murderdromes" by the media.
+Short 1/4–1/3 mi board tracks began to close after they were labeled "murderdromes" by the media.